Residential income segregation: A behavioral model of the housing market: Mathematical analysis

 \section{Mathematical analysis}

-The goal of this section is to show that, in spite of the complexity of the ABM, some of its features can be understood analytically without the need to resort to numerical simulations.
-Our analytical solution gives insights on the causal mechanisms of the ABM and allows to understand the effect of the parameters.
-We follow a modular strategy, in the sense that we progressively focus on specific aspects of the ABM while neglecting other features in order to maintain tractability.
+The goal of this section is to show that, in spite of the complexity of the ABM, some of its features can be understood analytically, without the need to resort to numerical simulations.
+Our analytical solution gives insights on the causal mechanisms of the ABM and makes the effect of its parameters clearer.
+While our mathematical analysis gives some insights into the determinants of segregation, the reader who is mostly interested about the relation between segregation and income inequality and in the effect of subsidies and taxes may skip this section and move to the numerical simulations that follow in Section \ref{sec:num}.

+For our analysis we follow a modular strategy, in the sense that we progressively focus on specific aspects of the ABM while neglecting other features in order to maintain tractability.
 In particular, in Section \ref{sec:M1} we assume that the agents only value the attractiveness in their utility function (i.e. $\beta=1$ in Eq. \ref{eq:utilityf}) and we consider only one income category (i.e. $K=1$).
 In Section \ref{sec:M2} we relax the assumption that $\beta=1$, and focus on the tradeoff between non-housing consumption and attractiveness.
 In Section \ref{sec:M4} we consider two income categories (i.e. $K=2$) and study the conditions that imply income segregation.

+In this section we only report the details necessary to understand the mathematical analysis, while leaving some technical derivations to Appendix \ref{sec:mathderivations}.